-When I make this dish, I often use regular glutenized (Yeah, just made that up) flour, but feel free to use almond flour or another flour that tickles your fancy if you aren’t into regular ol’ flour.
+When I make this dish, I often use regular glutenized (Yeah, just made that up) flour, but feel free to use almond flour, arrowroot, gluten-free flour, or another flour that tickles your fancy if you can't have regular ol' flour.

 Just make it.
 It’s easy enough for a weeknight, but sounds and looks fancy shmancy enough for company.

 Brown both sides and place in a 9×13 baking dish.
 Chicken will not be cooked in the middle, so don’t freak out.
 You do want a nice golden color when you flip it over though.

 Bake at 400 degrees for about 20-30 minutes or until chicken is done.

 Now scarf down your chicken like a savage beast and lick your plate while you’re at it.
 I won’t tell.